 - You Can't Fight Fate: Clytemnestra's justification for her actions.
 Once Agamemnon killed their daughter, he sealed his own fate.

-- Your Cheating Heart: Clytemnestra cheats on Agamemnon with his cousin Aegisthus.
+- Your Cheating Heart: Clytemnestra cheats on Agamemnon with his cousin Aegisthus, while Agamemnon himself has taken Cassandra as his concubine, but guess which adulterer is treated less sympathetically.